 Don’t want your inbox clogged with emails from all those stores?
 Set up a separate email just for deals.
 Check it when you’re ready to shop.

-Does this person love to cook?
-Are they into prepping?
-Are they avid readers?
-What things come to mind when you think of this person?
+What things come to mind immediately when you think of this person?
 Write down a couple of things they are well known for.

 Buy Multiples When You Can

-It’s not always practical to do this, but whenever you can, do a quick search to see if you can do any better on price.
+It’s not always practical to do this, but when you can, do a quick search to see if you can do any better on price.

 Gift Cards and Rebates

-Kroger stores give extra fuel points when you buy gift cards.
-Check your rewards points on store reward cards or credit cards.
+For instance, Kroger stores sometimes give you extra fuel points when you buy gift cards.

 These strategies are guaranteed to save you a bundle of cash this year.